Line Chart¶

 Sub-chart subtitles¶

-We can name each chart by adding the subtitle attribute to each chart.
-In addition, to help with discerning which chart is which, use the show_legend attribute to show the legend of the charts.
+We can name each chart by passing a list of subtitles to the subtitle argument.
+In addition, to help with discerning which chart is which, use the show_legend argument to show the legend of the charts.

 _ = LineChart(